PaulAustin/teakblocks/README.md

 # Tools you may need
-Teak Block editor is implimente in HTML5.
+Teak Block editor is implemented in HTML5.
 The underlying JavaScript is bundled and compressed with [Browserify](http://browserify.org/).
 The tools also allows npm style package support.
 It is typically installed as such:

 ```
-npm install -g browserify
+npm install -g browserify       // Turning npm style packages into browser js
+npm install -g less             // Compiling *.less into *.css
+npm install -g catw             // For build process
 ```
 Yes, it is also based on [npm](https://www.npmjs.com/) packages and thus npm and [node](https://nodejs.org/en/) itself.